stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 Welcome!<br>

 I am senior researcher at [VATT](https://vatt.fi/en/frontpage) (Institute for Economic Research, Helsinki).
+I currently hold an early-researcher grant from the Academy of Finland.

 My research interests are in Labour and Health economics.
 I am also interested in how public policies affect firm behaviour and performance, and in dynamic treatment evaluation methods. <!-- and microsimulation techniques. -->
-I currently hold an early-researcher grant from th Academy of Finland.

 I received my PhD in Economics from Uppsala University in Autumn 2019.